”Money is only a tool. It will take you wherever you wish, but it will not replace you as the driver.”

 - Should you buy or rent accommodation?

-- What about the fancy German car you always dream about?
+- What about the fancy German car you have always dreamed about?

 - Designer clothes, shoes or jewellery?